tock/tock/doc/reference/trd-uart.md

     hardware USART controller because it is set up for SPI.
   - `INVAL`: Baud rate was set to 0.
   - `NOSUPPORT`: The underlying UART cannot satisfy this configuration.
+  - `BUSY`: The UART is currently busy processing an operation which would be affected by a change of the respective parameter.
   - `FAIL`: Other failure condition.